ProgrammingCharm/Tracker/README.md

 # Tracker
-Tracker is a productivity tool for keeping track of tasks and meetings.
+Tracker is a productivity tool for keeping track of action items and meetings.
+This is a simple web application that uses a development server on your local machine where you can insert entries (action items and meetings data).